Love Unites Reading

 Another gay couple was brutally attacked by a gang of nine while walking home in Whitchurch on 6th June 2017.

 There are minorities within our own LGBT+ community who not only face discrimination for their sexuality or gender, but face further discrimination based on their ethnicity or religion.
-There is a widespread assumption that being gay is a phenomenon purely of white people in Britain, amongst all racial groups.
+There is widespread assumption that being LGBT+ is only happening within white communities in Britain.

-Black LGBT+ communities are disproportionately affected by homophobic violence, abuse and harassment.
-They are more likely to experience physical abuse, more likely to experience harassment from a stranger and were equally likely to have experienced verbal abuse as their White British LGBT+ counterparts, and due to the pressures of discrimination and victimisation, are more likely to have poorer mental health.
+Black LGBT+ communities are disproportionately affected by violence, abuse and harassment because of their identity.
+They are more likely to experience physical abuse, more likely to experience harassment from a stranger and equally likely to have experienced verbal abuse as their white British LGBT+ counterparts, and due to the pressures of discrimination and victimisation, are more likely to have poorer mental health.

-So, the theme of our event this year is to reinforce that love unites, and that is within our community and outside of it.
-If we start charging attitudes within our community we can start changing attitudes within the wider community, and when we say love wins or love unites, let’s show everyone that we really mean it and lets put a stop to these attacks and lead by example.
+So, the theme of our event this year is love unites.
+If we start changing attitudes within our community we can start changing attitudes within society as a whole.
+When we say love wins or love unites, let’s lead by example.
+This year, let’s celebrate love.